Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Hardware Setup

 \section{Hardware Setup}

-The computations were conducted on a high-performance computer with nodes equipped with 2$\times$ AMD Milan 7763 ($2\times 64$ cores) and 256GiB RAM each, running Red Hat Enterprise Linux Ootpa and Slurm.
-Of that, 1 cores and 16GB RAM have been allocated to the execution of a single run.
+The computations were conducted on a high-performance computer with nodes equipped with 2$\times$ AMD Milan 7763 ($2\times 64$ cores) and 256 GiB of RAM each, running Red Hat Enterprise Linux Ootpa and Slurm.
+Individual runs took between 1 and 24 CPU-hours depending on the optimizer and benchmark, yielding an estimated total of approximately 10,000--20,000 CPU-hours, with 1 core and 16GB RAM allocated per run.